qigao/ExtractPDF/README.md

 # Execute as exe #

-`c:\\> gcc -o libpdf.exe libpdf.o -L/d/dev/mupdf/build/debug/ -lmupdf -lz -lopenjpeg -ljpeg -ljbig2dec -lfreetype -lmupdf-js\
+`c:\\> gcc -o libpdf.exe libpdf.o -L/d/dev/mupdf/build/debug/ -lmupdf -lz -lopenjpeg -ljpeg -ljbig2dec -lfreetype -lmupdf-js
--none
+-none`

 * As you can see, this worked both on Windows and linux. and sucessfully called by .Net

+this code use the orginal license as mupdf does.